ipfabric/docs/docs/IP_Fabric_GUI/diagrams/compare_snapshot.md

 ![Compare Snapshots](snap_shoot_comparison_animated.gif)

-In the example above, we can see that the router `L33R8` was in the `older snapshot` and it has been removed in the `newer snapshot`.
+In the example above, we can see that the router `L33R8` was in the `older snapshot`, and it has been removed in the `newer snapshot`.